 We love our volunteers!
-Check out our list of opportunities that we have at BARCS, then fill out the Volunteer Application.
+Check out our list of opportunities that we have at BARCS, then join us at one of our upcoming volunteer open houses.
 If you have any questions about any of these positions, please contact us here.
-For Job Opportunites, click here.
+For Paid Employment Opportunites, click here.

 Love cats and kitties?
 Well, we can’t think of a better task for you!
 Help socialize and play with the cute, little critters!

 Love dogs and puppies?
 Here at BARCS, we have over 100 dogs that need to be walked daily.
 What could be more rewarding than taking a doggie out for some fresh air?
 Hmmm… nothing I can think of!

 Got a car?
 Volunteer transporters will assist taking animals from the shelter to vet appointments, rescues, foster parents, events, etc. Transporters also assist in picking up donations for the shelter.